Playgrounds can be fun, but they can also feel chaotic. Check out these 9 playground rules to remember so everyone plays nicely with others.

-Wouldn’t it be awesome to have playground rules everyone abides by?
+Wouldn’t it be awesome to have playground rules everyone can follow?

-If you and your kids are alone or nearly alone in an empty playground, many of these playground rules for kids don’t apply.
+If you and your kids are alone or nearly alone in an empty playground, many of these playground rules won’t always apply.
 An empty playground is a wonderful way for kids to explore where they don’t always have to play “the right way.”

-But with other kids around, we need to teach ours the proper ways to interact with them and how to use the playground.
+But with other kids around, we need to teach ours the proper ways to interact with others and how to use the playground.

 9 playground rules to remember